 What Your LinkedIn Member Number Means (and How to Find It)

-In social networking circles, a low LinkedIn member ID number gives you digital street cred.
+In social networking circles, a low LinkedIn member number gives you digital street cred.
 It means you were an early adopter.

 What does a low member number mean?